psyirius/vite-plugin-secure-now/README.md

 - **Instant HTTPS**: Automatically sets up HTTPS for your Vite dev server.
 - **Easy Integration**: Simple configuration and seamless integration with Vite.

+## How It Works

+This plugin configures Vite's dev server to use the ssl certificate from [traefik.me](https://traefik.me/) to resolve to local ip addresses.

 ## Installation

 ### NPM